benjymous/annotations/sandman/sandman.16.md

 	Panel 5:  I suppose I should start keeping a "Canonical list of Sandman danglers".
 This would obviously be one.

-Page 9 panel 5:  We need not worry that Fiddler's Green was the historical G.K.
-Chesterton, as here he says he was not even a "very good _copy_ of a human" [emphasis his].
+Page 9 panel 5:  We need not worry that Fiddler's Green was the historical Gilbert Keith Chesterton (born 29 May 1874 in Kensington), as here he says he was not even a "very good _copy_ of a human" [emphasis his].

 Page 13 panel 2:  Dream is not very bright, indeed.
 He has great knowledge, born of age and, perhaps, his status, but he is not even as capable of insight